 Frances Mann – Volunteer Coordinator (VC)Mar 12th 2021 | Rob Longworth

 Frances joined the Trimontium Trust at Volunteer Co-ordinator in February 2020.
-Despite going into lockdown just a couple of weeks later and being unable to run volunteer events and activities, Frances has set about transforming the administration of the Trust and membership, a job which she relishes as an inveterate tidier and organiser!
+Despite going into lockdown just a couple of weeks later and being unable to run volunteer events and activities, Frances has used her tourism experience to transform the administration of the Trust and its membership.
+Since re-opening Abbey House, she has been recruiting new volunteers, training and supporting them, to bring history to a wider audience.

 Frances believes in making sure that volunteering is a positive and enjoyable experience for all.
 Looking forward, she hopes to support Trimontium volunteers through learning new skills, getting to know the new museum, creating opportunities for sharing knowledge, working with schools to provide work experience for students, and ultimately setting in motion an ethos to ensure that future volunteers continue to benefit from their experience with the Trust.